 - Time-management skills: Barbers, hairstylists, and cosmetologists need to manage their time efficiently when scheduling appointments and providing services.
 For example, routine haircuts do not require the precise timing of some other services, such as applying neutralizer after a permanent wave.
 Clients who receive timely hair care are more likely to return.

-The average pay for barbers, hairstylists, and cosmetologists in the United States ranges from $8.95 an hour to $24.36 an hour.
+The average pay for barbers, hairstylists, and cosmetologists in the United States ranges from $9.27 an hour to $25.29 an hour as of May 2018.

 The specific pay depends on factors such as level of experience, education and training, geographic location, and specific industry.

 Employment of barbers, hairstylists, and cosmetologists is projected to grow 13 percent from 2016 to 2026, faster than the average for all occupations.